thradams/thradams.github.io/clang.md

 # The language between C and C++ I would like to have

-Updated 15 May 2020
+05 september 2020

 ## Objetive

-Remove boilerplate code adding few features.
-Make features inside the compiler not libraries.
+- Remove boilerplate code.

 When reading this document consider that the features are additions into C and not changes in C++.